geekitude/dokuwiki-template-colormag/README.md

   * `current-ns` : current namespace start page
   * `home` : wiki home
   * `none` : no link at all

+(*) *Autotheme* gives most consistent results if you keep LESS formulas based on theme color in `style.ini` file for alternate colors, dark and light theme colors and headings

 ## About